Taylor makes hefty workload pay off as Colts beat Vikings

 INJURIES

-Colts: Starting cornerback Rock Ya-Sin showed up to Lucas Oil Stadium with a stomach illness and went to a local hospital for further evaluation.
-Receiver Parris Campbell was carted off the field after hurting his left knee on the Colts second play and backup linebacker Matthew Adams was helped off the field with a left ankle injury.
-Safety Malik Hooker also did not finish the game after hurting his Achilles tendon.
+Colts: Starting cornerback Rock Ya-Sin showed up to Lucas Oil Stadium with a stomach illness and went to a hospital for further evaluation.
+Receiver Parris Campbell was carted off the field after hurting his left knee on the Colts second play and starting safety Malik Hooker left with an Achilles tendon injury.
+Coach Frank Reich said the Colts don’t know the severity of Hooker’s injury, but that Campbell’s “didn’t look good.”

 SAFETY DANCE